spodai/osu-teambanners-tool-thing/README.md

 This repository contains Python scripts for fetching images (from Google Drive or locally), renaming them, optionally uploading them to s-ul.eu, and logging the process.

-EVERYTHING here is made generated with Gemini, well i mean everything apart from this one line ur reading right nyow.
+EVERYTHING here is generated with Gemini, well i mean everything apart from this one line ur reading right nyow.

 ## Folder Structure